phalcon/documentation/docs/filter-validation.md

 );
 ```

-Combination of fields in model:
+Combination of fields in the model:

 ```php
 <?php